 - trouble staying focused

 People with bipolar disorder may also experience psychotic symptoms during a severe manic or depressive episode.
 These can include hallucinations or delusions.
-Because of this, people may mistake their symptoms of bipolar disorder for those of schizophrenia.
+Because of this, people may mistake symptoms of bipolar disorder for those of schizophrenia.

-Some of the early warning signs of schizophrenia may include:
+The early warning signs of schizophrenia can include:

 - social isolation